 After the jetty, the walk gets a bit more uphill.
 The very last part to Picnic point is a short incline to the viewpoint, but totally worth it!
 You will now stand a lot higher and have a great view over Bobs Cove on your left and Lake Wakatipu’s shore on the right hand.
 Another great spot for a picnic.
 Ha, what a coincidence 😉

-After all, Bobs Cove is a very easy ‘walk in the park’ kind of trail.
+Overall, Bobs Cove is a very easy ‘walk in the park’ kind of trail.
 Great for a chill morning or afternoon and perfect to do with the whole family from young to old.
+Planning to stay in Queenstown with your family including kids?
+Then check out this article about the best family accommodations in Queenstown.

 Picnic Point is the green hill on the right